The Best Coffee Tampers In The UK 2022

 My Observations

-These tampers from Motta are extremely much what I’d class as a basic tamper.
+These tampers from Motta are very much what I’d class as a basic tamper.

-They’re the really normal tamper shape, with a wooden handle & a stainless steel base.
-As you’ll see shortly, Motta do explore the slightly unusual when it comes to tamper shapes.
+They’re the very regular tamper shape, with a wooden deal with & a stainless steel base.
+As you’ll see shortly, Motta do explore the mildly unusual when it comes to tamper shapes.

 This one, but, is about as usual as you can get for a tamper.